Seizing the Opportunity

 In these critical times I am reminded of a quote from Albert Einstein ‘In the midst of every crisis, lies great opportunity’.

-The initiative being proposed is a minor refinement to capitalism termed ‘Co-operative Capitalism’ (www.co-operativecapitalism.com) or the ‘Kotahi Initiative’ or ‘Mahi Tahi Initiative’ that gives us a more people centric capitalism, which will dovetail with the Maori he tangata, he tangata, he tangata.
+The initiative being proposed is a minor refinement to capitalism initially termed ‘Co-operative Capitalism’ (www.co-operativecapitalism.com) but potentially could be the ‘Kotahi Initiative’ or ‘Mahi Tahi Initiative’ or ‘Whakatu Initiative’ or simply 'Tima Capitalism' that gives us a more people centric capitalism, which will dovetail with the Maori he tangata, he tangata, he tangata.

-Progressive management teams embarking on a co-operative capitalism framework will acknowledge employee co-partnership in success as distinct from investor co-partners in success and is a giant leap forward in industrial relations.
+Progressive management teams embarking on a co-operative capitalism framework will acknowledge employee co-partnership in success in addition to investor co-partners in success and is a giant leap forward in industrial relations.

 The following details some of the potential benefits a business enterprise will realise: -